TheRobBrennan/microsoft-parter-network/modules/Create a Windows virtual machine in Azure/README.md

 ## Configure the Network

+Click **Next** to move to the Networking section.

+In a production system, where we already have other components, we'd want to utilize an existing virtual network.
+That way our VM can communicate with the other cloud services in our solution.
+If there isn't one defined in this location yet, we can create it here and configure the:

+- **Address space**: the overall IPV4 space available to this network.
+- **Subnet range**: the first subnet to subdivide the address space - it must fit within the defined address space.
+Once the VNet is created, you can add additional subnets.

+Let's change the default ranges to use the `172.xxx` IP address space.
+Click **Create New** under Virtual Network.

+- Change the **Address space** field to be `172.16.0.0/16` to **give it the full range (65536) of addresses**
+- Change the **Subnet range** field to be `172.16.1.0/24` to **give it 256 IP addresses of the space.**

+Click **OK**.

+By default, Azure will create a virtual network, network interface, and public IP for your VM.
+It's not trivial to change the networking options after the VM has been created so always double-check the network assignments on services you create in Azure.

 ## Finish configuring the VM and create the image

+The rest of the options have reasonable defaults and there's no need to change any of them.
+You can explore the other tabs if you like.
+The individual options have an (i) icon next to them that will show a help bubble to explain the option.
+This is a great way to learn about the various options you can use to configure the VM.

+Click the **Review + create** button at the bottom of the panel.

+The system will validate your options and give you details about the VM being created.

+Click **Create** to create and deploy the VM.
+The Azure dashboard will show the VM that's being deployed.
+This may take several minutes.

+While that's deploying, let's look at what we can do with this VM.

 # Use RDP to connect to Windows Azure virtual machines